Heinrich Lehmann-Willenbrock

 Heinrich Lehmann-Willenbrock began his naval career in April 1931, serving for more than a year on the light cruiser Karlsruhe (together with Karl-Friedrich Merten) and 18 months on the sailing school ship Horst Wessel.

-In April 1939 he transferred to the U-boat force where he completed the usual officer training.
+In April 1939 he transferred to the U-boat force, and completed standard officer training.
 After a short time on board U-8 he took command of U-5 in December 1939.
 Lehmann-Willenbrock made his first patrol in Norwegian waters during Operation Hartmut (the occupation of Norway in spring 1940).

-After three months of training the U-boat was attached to the 7th flotilla in St. Nazaire.
-Lehmann-Willenbrock made eight patrols with this boat.
-His third patrol in February 1942 resulted in seven ships sunk for a total of 49,490 tons.
-On 25 February, 1942 the daily Wehrmachtsbericht announced:
+After three months of training the U-boat was attached to the 7th Flotilla at St Nazaire, France.
+Lehmann-Willenbrock took U-96 on eight patrols.
+His third patrol in February 1942 resulted in seven ships sunk with a total of 49,490 tons.
+On 25 February 1942 the daily Wehrmachtsbericht announced:

 An dem großen Erfolg der Unterseebootswaffe ist das Boot des Kapitänleutnants Lehmann-Willenbrock mit 55,600 BRT hervorragend beteiligt.
 Kapitänleutnant Lehmann-Willenbrock hat damit in kurzer Zeit 125,580 BRT feindlichen Handelsschiffsraumes vernichtet.